bacalhau-project/bacalhau/ops/aws/canary/README.md

 - `submit`: Submits a job to Bacalhau and verify it was successfully completed
 - `submitAndDescribe`: Submits a job to Bacalhau, waits for it to complete, and then calls the describe related APIs.
 - `submitAndGet`: Submits a job to Bacalhau, waits for it to complete, and then download the output and verify its correctness.
-- `submitDockerIPFSJobAndGet`: Submits a job to Bacalhau with an IPFS input, waits for it to complete, and then download the output and verify its correctness.
 - `submitWithConcurrency`: Submits a job to Bacalhau with a concurrency of 3, and waits for it to complete.

 ### Local Testing